PavanRangani/docs/docs/prd/legal-entities/foundation.md

+## Add Foundation

+- Default type `Trust` is selected.
+User can change if needed.

 ## Edit General

 - When entity type is changed, system shows warning if existing roles are not applicable to newly selected Entity type.